The Best Ghost tours in Edinburgh

 This site contains affiliate links.
 I may receive a commission for purchases made through these links.
 As an Amazon Associate I earn from qualifying purchases.
 Read More

-Edinburgh has old cobbled streets making it the perfect backdrop for any horror film but I believe that a city as old as edinburgh is definately going to have its own resident ghosts.
+Edinburgh is one of the beautiful cities of Europe.
+It has old cobbled streets making it the perfect backdrop for any horror film but I believe that a city as old as edinburgh is definately going to have its own resident ghosts.